RobotLocomotion/drake/examples/simple_gripper/README.md

 motions.
 The parameters controlling this motion are `--amplitude`, to specify the amplitude of the oscillations in meters and, `--frequency` to specify the frequency of the oscillations in Hertz.
-Additionally, the user might like to change the direction of the oscillations (e.g. to be horizontal or in some other arbitrary direction).
+Additionally, the user might like to change the direction of the forced oscillations to either be in the horizontal or vertical direction.
 This can be accomplished by changing the `<axis>` specified for the `<joint>` named "translate_joint" in the SDF for the gripper model, `simple_gripper.sdf`.
+Only vertical or horizontal forced motions are supported in this example and thus the axis must either be the x-axis or the z-axis.
+Otherwise an exception is thrown communicating this fact.

 Prerequisites
 -------------